MwithHeart/writetech-accelerator-portfolio-mariam/docs/ai-documentation/final-doc.md

     Qwen3 supports 119 languages and dialects, significantly expanding multilingual capabilities compared to its predecessors.

-### Is Qwen3 open-source?
+### Is Qwen3 open source?

-Yes—Qwen3 is fully **open-sourced under the Apache 2.0 license**.
+Yes—Qwen3 is fully **open sourced under the Apache 2.0 license**.
 The models are accessible via platforms like Hugging Face and ModelScope.